Steven Marshall Photography

 The Constellations

 This month, the sun sets around 10:00 pm, so the stars and the constellations start won’t become visible until about 11:30 pm and with sunrise at about 4:30 am, it means that you only have about 2-3 hours to spot them.
 In fact, it never really gets dark, but it is possible to spot the Summer Constellations that are up in our southern sky just now.
-Unlike the few big and bright Winter Constellations, these Summer Constellations are more numerous, smaller and fainter, but you can use four bright stars that are easy to find to navigate your way around them.
+Unlike the few big and bright Winter Constellations, these Summer Constellations are more numerous, smaller, and fainter, but you can use four bright stars that are easy to find to navigate your way around them.
 These stars are Arcturus, Antares, Vega and Spica.

 Arcturus is probably the easiest of the four stars to find as it is the brightest star in the night sky just now.
 It is a red giant star that has a noticeable golden colour, and you will find it high up in the south-west along with the other stars that make up the constellation of Boötes (the Herdsman).
 If you look carefully, you should be able to pick out 5 other stars above Arcturus that join with it to make the shape of an ice-cream cone that represents the torso of the Herdsman.
 A long way below Arcturus, low down on the western horizon, you will find Spica, the brightest star in the constellation of Virgo (the Maiden), which will have moved off to the west after filling the lower part of last month’s southern sky.